 Web Development: Design, Code, Test, and Repeat

-website development process is a set of well-defined steps which organise the way a team works to create a website.
+A website development process is a set of well-defined steps which organise the way a team works to create a website.
 It starts with understanding the requirements of the website.
 “Requirements” are the website’s functions and its intended use; these are fundamental for the execution and planning of the web development process.
 The requirements vary according to the nature of the business, its goals, target audience, and features.
 A personal website, of course, has different requirements than those of a bank’s website.

 1. Design: Meet the Web Designer

-The Design phase involves transforming ideas suggested in the planning phase into a well-structured and tangible visual representation.
+The Design phase transforms ideas suggested in the planning phase into a well-structured and tangible visual representation.
 The goal of the design phase is to establish a shape and an interface for the website.
 While the features, content, and most other functions will still be missing, one can still identify the site’s visual outline.

 What Does a Web Designer Do?

 The next step is creating a mockup via Adobe Photoshop.
-A mockup is “used to represent the structure of information, visualise the content, and demonstrate the basic functionalities in a static way.”
+A mockup is “used to represent the structure of information, visualise the content, and demonstrate the basic functionalities statically.”
 Unlike wireframes, mockups provide visual details, and this is their advantage.
 They help the designer identify any errors and allow him/her to view the design from the user’s perspective.
 Then, a cycle of reviewing, editing, and tweaking follows until the client and the web designer reach the most satisfactory outcome.
 Once the design is ready, it’s coding time.

 Skills a Web Designer Should Have

 Market research is also a good source of inspiration for the designer.
-Keeping an eye on the latest trends and the competitors’ websites keeps the designer updated with the latest user perceptions.
+Keeping an eye on the latest trends and the competitors’ websites keeps the designer updated with the newest user perceptions.
 As mentioned earlier, the website aims to deliver a strong brand image.
 The more appealing a website is, the more professional the brand looks.

 2. Code: Meet the Web Developer